Khan Kluay: Festivals and awards

-Sequal and spin-off
+Sequel and television series

 A 2009 film sequel, Khan Kluay 2, was a box-office bomb.

 An animated television series, The Adventures of Khan Kluay, was produced by Kantana Animation Studio and is broadcast on BBTV Channel 7 in Thailand.

 Khan Kluay featured in animations broadcast in 2016 as the lead-in to Thailand Move Forward, a government-information program which all television stations in Thailand are required to broadcast at 6 pm.